 And yet another reader pointed me in the direction of Biola University’s Center for Christianity, Culture, and the Arts (CCCA) The Advent Project.
 I truly enjoy CCCA’s Advent project as it includes art, literature, music and video.

-I need to revisit my “12 Days of Christmas” poetry list.
+I need to revisit my “12 days of Advent” poetry list.
 Maybe next year it will expand to a “24 Days of Advent” poetry list.
-For now, please enjoy reading 12 days of Christmas poems.
+For now, please enjoy reading 12 days of Advent poems.

 There was a short story I wrote when I lived in my adopted hometown.
 I posted it last year.
 An edited version of it was published in an indie newspaper ten years ago this month.
 Hope you enjoy the story.
 Merry Christmas!